 After testing hundreds of options, we've picked some of the best Alexa compatible devices across a range of product types and uses.

 One of the best Alexa compatible devices is one that has Alexa built in.
 The Amazon Fire TV Cube is a streaming device that plugs into your TV and lets you access content in 4K HDR from Amazon Prime Video, Netflix, Hulu, HBO, and dozens upon dozens of other streaming services.
-An all-new Amazon Fire TV Stick Lite is coming soon, too.

 Chances are, if you want to set up a smart home, one of the first things you'll want are smart lights, which are some of the best cheap smart home devices.
 We recommend the Philips Hue White LED Starter Kit as the best Alexa compatible smart lights; while these lights require you to set up a small Wi-Fi bridge, Philips' lights not only look great, but come with an incredible amount of customization options.